eadgbear/resume/README.md

 ## License

-Format is MIT but all the data is owned by Wilmer Gonzalez.
+Forked from [wilmeragsgh/resume](https://github.com/wilmeragsgh/resume), which uses MIT for formatting and data is owned by Wilmer Gonzalez.

+All work done after the fork is the work of Scott Lyons

 ## Acknowledgments